Viewing Results

 For more detailed numerical data, you can use the built-in analytical dialogs.

-Single Member Analysis (Coming Soon)
+Member Analysis

 For a deep dive into a specific part of your structure, the Member Analysis dialog provides high-resolution data for a single selected member.